iscc/iscc-specs/docs/specification.md

 An ISCC generating application must follow these steps in the given order to produce a stable Meta-ID:

 1. Apply Unicode standard [Normalization Form KC (NFKC)](http://www.unicode.org/reports/tr15/#Norm_Forms) separately to the  `title` and `extra` inputs.
-2. Trim `title` and `extra`, such that their UTF-8 encoded byte representation does not exceed 128-bytes each. *The results of this step must be supplied as basic metadata for ISCC registration.*
+2. Trim `title` and `extra`, such that their UTF-8 encoded byte representation does not exceed 128-bytes each. *The results of this step MUST be supplied as basic metadata for ISCC registration.*
 3. Concatenate trimmed`title` and `extra` from using a space ( `\u0020`) as a seperator.
 4. Apply [`normalize_text`](#normalize-text) to the results of step 3.
 5. Create a list of 4 character [n-grams](https://en.wikipedia.org/wiki/N-gram) by sliding character-wise through the result of step 4.